EniL17/saucedemo-qa-automation/ARCHITECTURE.md

 ### Language: TypeScript

-Chosen over plain JavaScript for three reasons: it matches a claimed skill on the candidate's CV, so a working TypeScript project is direct evidence rather than an unverified line item; type safety catches mistakes (wrong argument, typo in a method name) while writing the code rather than at test-run time; and it is Playwright's own recommended default when scaffolding a new project.
-In a Page Object Model project specifically, the extra TypeScript syntax is minimal — mostly parameter and property type labels — so the cost is low relative to the benefit.
+I chose TypeScript over plain JavaScript for a few reasons.
+It catches mistakes while I'm writing the code — a wrong argument, a typo in a method name — instead of only finding out when I run the test.
+It's also Playwright's own recommended setup when you scaffold a new project, so it's the more standard, widely-used choice.

 ### Pattern: Page Object Model (POM)